OpenTofu vs Terraform: Complete Migration Guide for Infrastructure as Code

 Key Takeaways

-In summary, OpenTofu Terraform migration is a low-risk, high-reward investment for organizations committed to open-source infrastructure management.
-The identical state format, compatible provider ecosystem, and straightforward CLI migration make the transition smooth.
-Start with non-production environments, validate your workflows, and gradually roll out to production.
+In conclusion, OpenTofu Terraform migration is a low-risk, high-reward move for organizations committed to open-source infrastructure management, provided you respect the edge cases around lock files, registries, and managed-platform features.
+The identical state format, the largely compatible provider ecosystem, and the near-drop-in CLI make the transition smooth in the common case.
+Start in non-production, validate your workflows until plans stay empty, and roll out to production only once the tooling has earned your team’s trust.